Keep Your Feet Under You With These Tips

 • The addition of commercial grit paint to concrete stairs can help you get better traction on those surfaces.

 • When needed, use aids such as canes, walking sticks, or walkers.

 • When you leave the house, make sure someone knows you have left and give them an estimated time of when you will return.

-• Take a whistle or noise device when you leave the house to call for help if you have fallen and are injured.
+• Take a whistle, phone or noise-making device when you leave the house to call for help if you have fallen and are injured.
 Carry your car keys and activate "panic" alarm if you fall and are injured.

 • Check on older neighbors and family members frequently.

-• Ask for assistance if it available when crossing an icy sidewalk or street.
+• Ask for assistance if available when crossing an icy sidewalk or street.
+Provide assistance for others.

 • Pay attention to the conditions.